 Robustness – Content must be robust enough that it can be interpreted reliably by a wide variety of user agents, including assistive technologies.
 Site content should be compatible with current and future assistive technologies.

 Levels of Accessibility for ADA Compliance

-There are three levels of compliance to the WCAG 2.0
+There are three levels of compliance with the WCAG 2.0 standard.

 Level A – The lowest standard.
 The quickest and easiest way to be compliant.